 Can I increase my available investable margin?

 For example, if you have $2,000 cash in your brokerage account, you can invest up to $2,000 with margin.
 If you increase your cash account value to $3,000 by depositing $1,000, your available margin will increase to $3,000.
-However, if you set a $2,000 borrowing limit, your available margin will not go up regardless of how much you deposit.
+However, if you set a $2,000 borrowing limit, your available margin won't go up regardless of how much you deposit.

 Margin investing involves interest charges and risks, including the potential to lose more than deposited or the need to deposit additional collateral in a falling market.
 Before using margin, customers must determine whether this type of trading strategy is right for them given their specific investment objectives, experience, risk tolerance, and financial situation.